Premier League predictions: Who will be champions?

 Newcastle - 'This might be a stumble on the way'

 Newcastle didn't make anyone's top four last season but ended up fourth.
+This time, four pundits think they will make it, and two of them have them down to finish third.

 Danny Murphy: Newcastle are on their way forward so this is not a criticism of them - if they make the top four again it wouldn't surprise me, but I don't think they will.
 The main reason I see them dropping off a bit in the Premier League is their Champions League fixtures - the intensity and huge physicality they play with means playing that way twice a week will be hard.
 They have made some really good signings, don't get me wrong, but I still think they are short of a centre-half or, ideally, two if they have any injuries there.